Join the Corps! Better Our Community. Volunteer Together.

 Other Volunteer Opportunities | Learning Together | Community Resources

-This fall, the Mitzvah Corps is focused on food insecurity.
+The Mitzvah Corps is currently focused on food insecurity.
 The number of people in Washington who are food insecure has almost doubled since the start of the COVID-19 pandemic.
-The SJCC aims to spread light in this darkness by distributing food from our building on Mercer Island located conveniently just off I-90.
-Over the next few months, we will source and distribute food to those in need to provide support during this challenging time.
+The SJCC aims to spread light in this darkness by collecting food at our building on Mercer Island located conveniently just off I-90.
+We will distribute non-perishable food donations to local food banks.
+Since August the SJCC has collected and distributed over 1,400 pounds of food!